 Your personal details

-To give a general idea of you are you should in your CV state your personal details such as name, date of birth, contact information etc.
+To give a general idea of you are you should in your CV state your personal details such as name and contact information etc.

 List your education from your high school diploma onward.
 Mention the name of the school and the dates for and duration of your studies.
 It’s not customary to mention your grades.
 You can give the name of and subject for your thesis, if you think this information is relevant to the employer.
 Also list courses, MBA degrees, scholarships and internship that could be seen as relevant for the particular position you’re applying for.